putnamalbert/BACnet-Segmentation/Puzzle0.md

 # Puzzle, Treasure Hunt, Capture the Flag
 Based on the modules.
-And extracting or basing on each:
+And extracting or basing on each.
+Keep track of what is goung on in each modul,e so yyou can answer the questions tgat will be revealed.
+Then put the answers together to send a text message to our arbitrator to capture the flag.
 * BACnet Network Segmentation
 * BACnet Application Level Firewall
 * BACnet System Monitoring